Mess, mess, mess!

-There are a few reasons why kids rooms tend to be so disorganised.
+There are a few reasons why kids rooms are so disorganised.
 Firstly, kids are naturally messy.
 They're exploring the world and trying new things, and they don't always know (or care) where things go.
 Secondly, kids have A LOT of stuff.
 Toys, clothes, books - it can be overwhelming for them to keep track of it all.
 Finally, kids are often too busy (or tired) to tidy up properly.
-The easiest option is just to throw it on the floor instead of hanging things up or putting them away – and it doesn’t get any better when they are teenagers, believe me!
+The easiest option is just to leave it on the floor instead of hanging things up or putting them away – and it doesn’t get any better when they are teenagers, believe me!

 So what can you do about it?
 Unfortunately, there's no magic solution that will make the mess disappear overnight.
 But there are a few things you can do to help your child keep their room more organised.
 Encourage them to tidy up regularly, help them sort through their belongings and get rid of anything they don't need or use, and make sure they have enough storage space for everything.
 With a little effort, you can help your child keep their room clean and tidy - and maybe even enjoy it in the process!

 ✛ Don't underestimate the power of storage!
 Investing in some well-designed storage solutions can make a huge difference in how tidy your home looks and feels.
 It can be as simple as adding baskets or containers to give toys a home, or getting rid of excess clutter that's just taking up space.

 ✛ Keep it simple.
 In order to set your child up for success, the system needs to be easy to follow.
 If it's too complicated, they're just not going to bother.